Metro Times: History and content

-Supported entirely by advertising, it is distributed free of charge every Wednesday in newsstands in businesses and libraries around the city and suburbs.
+Founded in 1980, the Metro Times since its inception has been supported entirely by advertising and distributed free of charge every Wednesday in newsstands, businesses, and libraries around the city of Detroit and its suburbs.
 Compared to the two dailies, the Detroit Free Press and the Detroit News, the Metro Times has a liberal orientation, like its later competitor Real Detroit Weekly.
-Average circulation for the Metro Times is 50,000 weekly and is available at more than 1,200 locations.
+As of 2014, average circulation for the Metro Times was 50,000 weekly and it was available at more than 1,200 locations.
 Average readership is just over 700,000 weekly.

 Its annual "Best of Detroit" survey awards local businesses.
 The categories include "Public Square" (city life); "Spend the Night" (nightlife and bars); "Nutritional Value" (restaurants and food); and "Real Deal" (retail and other stores).